 At the same time, it can also be stressful or even risky.
 You may feel safer not coming out in certain situations.
 You don’t have to be out everywhere, all the time.
 After all, deciding what’s best for you is up to you.

-Risks and benefits of coming out: There’s a lot to consider if you’re wondering whether to come out.
+Risks and benefits of coming out: There’s much to consider if you’re wondering whether to come out.
 Does coming out mean you risk losing your family’s emotional or financial support?

 Could the coming out put you in physical threat?
 Will your family try to force you to be something you’re not?
 If you answered yes to one of these questions, you may wish to wait until you are in a different situation or have more support.